cliffeby/DuckpinV002/README.md

 <img src ="https://user-images.githubusercontent.com/1431998/50408064-4386ed80-07b2-11e9-955b-2b77e9c08f58.png" width = "430px" align = "left">
 Figure No. 7 shows the result and it appears that there is slight advantage to faster ball speeds.
 The plot shows that the average speed is highest for strikes and then 9s.
 Scores of 8 through 4 also reflect the benefit of ball speed.
 Only when scores are 3, 2 and 1 does the data show the benefit of a slower roll.

-A similar analysis could be performed for the ball angle.
+A similar analysis for the ball angle is shown below.
 </br></br></br></br></br></br>

 ### _Jupyter Notebooks_

 Jupyter Notebooks, formerly iPython, is typically referred to as Jupyter.
 With the beta release of Jupyter Labs, an IDE version, I will refer to just the notebook as JN to avoid confusion for future readers.

 JN is a combination of Markdown with executable code in cells.
 This example will repeat much of what was achieved above using AMLS.
-The text below is HTML, but the complete JN can be cloned from my GitHub repo or at https://notebooks.azure.com/clifford-eby/projects/duckpinphase2
+The text below is HTML, but the complete JN can be cloned from my GitHub repo or at https://notebooks.azure.com/clifford-eby/projects/duckpinphase2  If logged in, A clone of the notebook is created and you can change and rerun the commands.

-For a good description of JN on Azure, Scott Hanselman has a nice YouTube video on JN many features - https://www.youtube.com/watch?v=JWEhns28Cr4
+For a good description of JN on Azurewhich is free for compute and storage, Scott Hanselman has a nice YouTube video on JN many features - https://www.youtube.com/watch?v=JWEhns28Cr4

 #### Azure Storage SDK
 Surprisingly, the Azure Storage SDK was not pre-installed in Azure hosted JN.
 Use pip or Annaconda (package managers) to install the azure storage sdk.
 Once installed, this shell/bash command can be eliminated for futre runs in this project.